swerdloj/RustUI/README.md

 - Font Management:
   - When a font is needed, query font map
   - if not found, load font and store for future use
-  - 90% of this library's CPU usage is font loading each frame
+  - 90% of this library's CPU usage is font loading each frame (caused by Rust's SDL2 library lifetime usage)
 - Persistent State:
   - Persist widget state between view-generation cycles
     - User would no longer need to maintain that widget's state